-EMS Security Stamp and Counterfeit Havana Cigars
+The EMS Security Stamp for UK Cuban Cigars

 Conscious of this growing threat of counterfeit Havana cigars, Hunters & Frankau, Habanos S.A’s official UK Havana importers, introduced a special security stamp as long ago as 1993.
 Bearing the symbol of a lion on top of the letters EMS, which stand for English Market Selection, a description used in Cuba for over a century to identify the quality of cigars designated for the British market.
 It is the cornerstone of the UK’s long established reputation as the world centre for the finest Havana cigars.
 Each Stamp is individually numbered so that the history of every box can be traced.
 Since 1997, the stamp’s colour has been changed annually in the autumn as a further move to outwit the counterfeiters.Remember, wherever you buy your cigars look for the security stamp unless you want to risk the disappointment experienced by Clive James in his recent documentary.
 He bought a box of Montecristo’s off the street in Havana.
 The price was very competitive but the cigars were fakes and went straight into the bin.